dotnet/docs-aspire/docs/fundamentals/dashboard/standalone-for-python.md

 ## Next steps

-Congratulations!
-You have successfully used the Aspire dashboard with a Python application.
-To learn more about the Aspire dashboard, see the [Aspire dashboard overview](overview.md) and how to orchestrate a Python application with the [Aspire App Host](../../get-started/build-aspire-apps-with-python.md).
+You have successfully used the .NET Aspire dashboard with a Python application.
+To learn more about the .NET Aspire dashboard, see the [Aspire dashboard overview](overview.md) and how to orchestrate a Python application with the [.NET Aspire app host](../../get-started/build-aspire-apps-with-python.md).